-Vasque Men’s Breeze 2.0 Gore-Tex Hiking Boot
+Vasque Men’s Breeze 2.0 Hiking Boots

 Best use: Day hiking, backpacking, trail running, trekking

-It’s a mid-cut with its cuff above the ankle for protection and control on steep hikes, loose rocks etc. The urethane plate provides midsole rigidity that’s highly needed in exhausting hikes.
+It’s a mid-cut boot with its cuff above the ankle for protection and control on steep hikes, loose rocks etc. The urethane plate provides midsole rigidity that’s highly needed in exhausting hikes.
 The heel box being narrow help prevents any slippage on steep rocks.

 In addition, its super aggressive outsole is made of rubber with toe bumpers for increased durability and protection.
-The 2 mm thick Nubuck leather is top quality and has metal lacing hooks as an added bonus.
+The Nubuck leather is top quality and has metal lacing hooks as an added bonus.
 Is it worth the dough?
 Absolutely as you can rely on this boot for anything any adventure throws at you.

 Best use: Mountain sports, trail running, adventure racing, hiking, skiing

 With adequate ankle support for comfort, these are built for the long and tough haul.
 They are fitted with features necessary to keep your feet jovial throughout the haul.
 Their Gore-Tex membrane is water resistant and breathable which ensure your feet are dry alongside preventing any chances of having soggy toes.

 Its Contagrip sole ensure firm traction as you navigate nasty scree fields and hairball ridgelines while their mud guard and padded tongue keep stubborn hitchhikers at bay.
 In addition, EVA midsoles supply long-lasting support and comfort with the urethane plate helping reduce ankle pain, control flex alongside enhancing stability.

-Merrell Men’s Moab Mid GTX Hiking Boot
+Merrell Men’s Moab GTX Hiking Boot

 Best use: Trail running, hiking, backpacking, rock climbing, snowboarding